Breastfeeding can help you to give your baby the best start in life

 Breastfeeding for at least the first 6 months of life can help to make sure your baby gets the best start because breast milk contains all the nutrients they need and helps protect them from infection and diseases.
 If you’re able to breastfeed, it can make a positive difference to your baby’s health now and in the future1.
 It also reduces mothers’ chances of getting certain diseases later in life2.

-Breastfeeding also allows you and your baby to get closer – physically and emotionally.
+Breastfeeding also allows for bonding between you and your baby to get closer – physically and emotionally.
 So while your child is feeding, the bond between you can grow stronger.

 1. Breastfeeding helps protect your baby against: ear infections, gastro-intestinal infections, chest infections, urine infections, childhood diabetes, eczema, obesity, asthma.